csci344/spring2023/pages/_assignments/tutorial08.md

 ### Step 3.
 Implement the "Posts" and "Post" Components
 Next, modify the logic of your `Posts` component to display all of the posts in the news feed.
 Recall that in the React model, your fetch logic and your rendering logic are decoupled.
 In other words, you'll probably want to:

-* Fetch the posts from a working "Photo App" endpoint (<a href="/api/posts">/api/posts</a>).
+* Fetch the posts from the course's "Photo App" endpoint (<a href="/api/posts">/api/posts</a>).
-    * Important: make sure that any fetch logic that needs to happen **when the component loads** is (a) encapsulated in a function, and (b) passed into the useEffect() function.
+    * Important: make sure that any fetch logic that needs to happen **when the component loads** is done inside the `useEffect()` function.
-    * If you do not do this, React will infinitely fetch, then render, then fetch again, then render, and so forth...
+    * If you do not do this, React will infinitely fetch, then render, then fetch again, then render, and so forth.
+If Sarah hasn't done a demo of this issue, ask her to.
-    * You can read more about this on the <a href="https://beta.reactjs.org/reference/react/useEffect#fetching-data-with-effects" target="_blank">React documentation</a>
+    * You can read more about this on the <a href="https://beta.reactjs.org/reference/react/useEffect#fetching-data-with-effects" target="_blank">React documentation</a> and <a href="https://beta.reactjs.org/learn/synchronizing-with-effects" target="_blank">Step 2 of Synchronizing with Effects</a>
+    {:.compact}
 * Ensure that the fetched posts are stored as a **state variable** (using react's built-in `useState()` function).
     * Why?
 Because any change to a state variable triggers a component redraw (so that the presentation is always in sync with the data).
 * Because each post is complex, and will likely be refactored into several different subcomponents, go ahead and create a new `Post.js` component.
 It can be simple for now (just display the username, photo, and caption).

+#### Suggested References
+* <a href="https://beta.reactjs.org/learn/passing-props-to-a-component" target="_blank">Passing props to a component</a>
+* <a href="https://beta.reactjs.org/learn/state-a-components-memory" target="_blank">State: a component's memory</a>
+* <a href="https://beta.reactjs.org/learn/synchronizing-with-effects" target="_blank">Effects and the useEffect function</a>
+{:.compact}

 If you get stuck, look at the `hints` folder and study the `Post.js` structure.
 Don't just copy it...look at it and try to understand what's happening.